zguesmi/PRENDICO/README.md

   </tr>
 </table>

-# PRENDICO: Privacy-Enabled Disaster Compensation

 This document provides an overview of the project architecture and components.

-Here's how you can integrate the provided descriptions into your README:

----

 ## Short Description
 Our project enables fast post-disaster financial assistance via cryptocurrency, ensuring end-to-end privacy with zero knowledge proof.
 By focusing on scalability, digital and financial inclusion, we are leveraging web3 technologies to support those who have lost everything.